icopy-site/awesome-cn/docs/awesome/awesome-dotnet-core.md

 * [StrongGrid](https://github.com/Jericho/StrongGrid) - Client for SendGrid's v3 API.
 Not only allows you to send emails, but also allows you to bulk import contacts, manage lists and segments, create custom fields for your lists, etc. Also includes a parser for SendGrid Webhooks.

 ### Mathematics
+* [AutoDiff](https://github.com/alexshtf/autodiff) - A library that provides fast, accurate and automatic differentiation (computes derivative / gradient) of mathematical functions.
 * [UnitConversion](https://github.com/Stratajet/UnitConversion) - Expansible Unit Conversion Library for .NET Core and .NET Framework.
-* [AutoDiff](https://github.com/alexshtf/autodiff) - A library that provides fast, accurate and automatic differentiation (computes derivative / gradient) of mathematical functions.
+* [UnitsNet](https://github.com/angularsen/UnitsNet) - Units.NET gives you all the common units of measurement and the conversions between them.

 ### Media
 * [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet) - Extracts metadata from media (images, video, audio) with a simple to use API.